Rabbit Hole (2010 film)

-Rabbit Hole is a 2010 American drama film directed by John Cameron Mitchell and written by David Lindsay-Abaire, based on his 2006 play of the same name.
+Rabbit Hole is a 2010 American drama film directed by John Cameron Mitchell and adapted by David Lindsay-Abaire from his 2006 play.
 The film stars Nicole Kidman (who also co-produced) and Aaron Eckhart as a grieving couple coping with the death of their four-year-old son.
 It also stars Dianne Wiest, Tammy Blanchard, Giancarlo Esposito, Jon Tenney, Sandra Oh and Miles Teller in his film debut.

 Rabbit Hole had its world premiere at the 35th Toronto International Film Festival on September 13, 2010.
 The film received a limited theatrical release in the United States on December 17, 2010, before a wide release on January 28, 2011, by Lionsgate Films.
 Kidman's performance was critically acclaimed; she was nominated for the Academy Award for Best Actress, the Critics' Choice Movie Award for Best Actress, the Golden Globe Award for Best Actress in a Motion Picture – Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.

 Plot

-Rebecca "Becca" and Howard "Howie" Corbett's four-year-old son Danny is killed in a car accident when he runs out into the street after his dog.
-Eight months on, Becca wants to give away Danny's clothes, remove Danny's things, and sell their house.
-Howie is angry at Becca's elimination of anything that reminds them of their child.
-Howie wants to have another child, but Becca doesn’t.
+Rebecca "Becca" and Howard "Howie" Corbett's four-year-old son Danny is killed in a car accident when he runs into the street after his dog.
+Eight months on, Becca wants to dispose of Danny's things and sell their house.
+Howie is angry at Becca's elimination of anything that reminds them of their child and wants to have another child, but Becca doesn't.

-Becca's mother, Nat, has also lost a son, Arthur (Becca's brother), who died of a drug overdose aged 30.
-Becca states the two deaths are different situations, and thus not comparable.
-Becca's sister Izzy is pregnant, and Becca keeps giving Izzy passive-aggressive advice about becoming a mother, which Izzy resents.
+Becca's mother, Nat, has also lost a son, Arthur (Becca's brother), who died of a drug overdose when he was 30.
+Becca states that the deaths are different situations and not comparable.
+Becca's sister Izzy is pregnant, and Becca keeps giving passive-aggressive advice about becoming a mother, which Izzy resents.

 Becca and Howie attend group therapy, where Becca is irritated by some of the other members – particularly by one couple who attribute their own child's death to "God's will".
 Becca stops going to therapy, while Howie continues to attend the meetings without Becca.
-Meanwhile, long-time member Gabby starts coming to group alone, telling Howie that her husband also refuses to come to group therapy, but later she admits that he left her.
-One night, he sees her high in her car, and asks to join her.
-They both start smoking pot in her car before the group therapy meetings.
-Eventually, they ditch meetings in favour of going to do things like bowling, where they almost begin an affair.
+Meanwhile, long-time member Gabby starts coming to group alone, telling Howie that her husband also refuses to come, but later she admits that he left her.
+One night, he sees her high in her car and asks to join her.
+They start smoking pot in her car before the group therapy meetings.
+Eventually, they ditch meetings in favor of going to do things like bowling, where they almost begin an affair.
 However, Howie pulls away, stating that he is in love with his wife.

 Meanwhile, Becca starts meeting with Jason, the teenage driver of the car that hit Danny.
 She discovers he feels guilty and tells him she does not blame him for the accident.
 Jason tells her about a comic book he is writing called Rabbit Hole, which is about parallel universes.
 She asks to see it, and he tells her that she can see it when he is finished.